ansman/auto-dagger/src/doc/docs/about/how-it-works.md

 public final class EagerSomeThingComponent {
     private EagerSomeThingComponent() {}

-    // If the object implement Initializable then @BindsIntoSet is used instead
+    // If the object implements Initializable, then @Binds is used instead of @Provides
     @Provides
     @IntoSet
     public static Initializable provideSomeThingAsInitializable(Lazy<SomeThing> lazySomeThing) {